janwilmans/copperspice-gettingstarted/documenation/migration.md

 Suppose you would like to try CopperSpice but you don't know if you're ready to migrate completely, how can you test it on your code base?
 There are a number of differences that were either by design or by organic growth that exist between CopperSpice and Qt.

-My main for this document is to list steps you can take to make your code base easier to **migrate** and to **improve** it's code quality in the process.
+My main goal for this document is to list steps you can take to make your code base easier to **migrate** and to **improve** it's code quality in the process.

 ## optional steps